-Amendment to Chapter 327 Municipal Sales and Use Tax for Street Maintenance -

-Support an amendment to Chapter 327 which allows for all cities to request authorization from voters for up to ten (10) years and provides clarifications on use of the tax and ballot language related to reauthorization.
+Amendment to Chapter 327 Municipal Sales and Use Tax for Street Maintenance - Coppell supports an amendment to Chapter 327 which allows for all cities to request authorization from voters for up to ten (10) years and provides clarifications on the use of the tax and ballot language related to reauthorization.

-Hotel Occupancy Tax Revenues for Park Improvements - Support legislation allowing the expenditure of municipal hotel occupancy tax revenues to be used by the city for the construction of improvements in municipal parks.
+Hotel Occupancy Tax Revenues for Park Improvements - Coppell supports legislation allowing the expenditure of municipal hotel occupancy tax revenues to be used by the city for the construction of improvements in municipal parks.